laico12345/Advanced-Bio-imaging/README.md

 {
     "objects": [
         {
-            "ID": 1, #A unique identifier for the object "Type": "rectangle", #The type of the object, fixed as rectangle "Name": "IfF_1_T2",
+            "ID": 1, //A unique identifier for the object "Type": "rectangle", //The type of the object, fixed as rectangle "Name": "IfF_1_T2",
-            "Description": "", #An empty string
+            "Description": "", //An empty string
-            "ShowLabel": true, #A boolean indicating whether to show the label, always True "Length": 4, #Fixed as 4.
+            "ShowLabel": true, //A boolean indicating whether to show the label, always True "Length": 4, //Fixed as 4.
-            "objectType": "T2", #The class name of the object "Points": [ #The coordinates of the object's corners, including x and y {
+            "objectType": "T2", //The class name of the object "Points": [ //The coordinates of the object's corners, including x and y {
                     "X": "3,3,83,83",
                     "Y": "85,5,5,85"
                 }
             ],
-            "Distance": null, #Set to null
+            "Distance": null, //Set to null
-            "x_max": 83, #The maximum and minimum coordinates of the rectangle "x_min": 3,
+            "x_max": 83, //The maximum and minimum coordinates of the rectangle "x_min": 3,
             "y_max": 85,
             "y_min": 5,
-            "object_image": "", #An empty string
+            "object_image": "", //An empty string
-            "Area": "" #An empty string
+            "Area": "" //An empty string
         },
         {
             "ID": 2,